Project Domains and Categories of Computer Science Projects

 1. AI Healthcare ChatBot

-This interactive chatbot uses natural language processing (NLP) to offer medical advice, symptom analysis, and appointment scheduling.
-Engaging users in discussion improves patient interaction and access to healthcare services.
+An interactive chatbot that uses the natural language processing (NLP) capability to provide medical advice, symptom assessments, and appointment booking for an office visit.
+Engaging the user in discussion increases levels of interaction and improves the ability to have more efficient access to medical services.

 Skills Required: Natural Language Processing (NLP), machine learning, user interface design.